 It's easy to get into debt, and insanely difficult to get out.
-Not all hope is lost though — there are two methods that can help you strategize paying off your debts.
-They are known as debt snowball and avalanche repayment strategies.
+Not all hope is lost, though — there are good strategies that can help you pay off your debts, like the debt snowball strategy.

-Here's everything you need to know about the debt snowball method.
+Here's everything you need to learn about the debt snowball method.

 What is the debt snowball method?

-The debt snowball method involves paying off your accounts with the lowest balances first, and making only minimum payments on all of the other outstanding debts.
+The debt snowball method starts with paying off the smallest debt or accounts with the lowest balances first, and making only minimum payments on all of the other outstanding debts.
 Once you’ve paid off one small debt, you move on to the next smallest debt, and so on.